 16. Richmond Spiders – No, I’m not ranking the Spiders this low because they beat my beloved Commodores.
 But they will face a huge test against the Jayhawks, and while I like what they’ve done so far, it’s going to be hard to play their type of style against Kansas.
 Kevin Anderson is a beast, and we all know that.
 Other guys are going to have step up for them though, and defensively, I wonder about how they’ll be able to guard the Morris twins.
 Richmond is a very good team though, and were clearly under-seeded as a 12.
 They’ll get a chance to prove just how under-seeded they were on Friday.

 How would you rank the remaining 16 teams in this year’s tournament?

-Topics: 2011 Ncaa Tournament, Butler Bulldogs, Byu Cougars, College Basketball, College Hoops, Duke Blue Devils, Florida Gators, Kansas Jayhawks, Kentucky Wildcats, March Madness, Marquette Golden Eagles, Ncaa Power Rankings, Ncaa Tournament, Ncaa Tournament Analysis, North Carolina Tar Heels, Ohio State Buckeyes, Richmond Spiders, San Diego State Aztecs, Sweet 16 Power Rankings, Uconn Huskies, Vcu Rams, Wisconsin Badgers
+Topics: Butler Bulldogs, Byu Cougars, College Basketball, College Hoops, Duke Blue Devils, Florida Gators, Kansas Jayhawks, Kentucky Wildcats, March Madness, Marquette Golden Eagles, Ncaa Power Rankings, Ncaa Tournament, Ncaa Tournament Analysis, North Carolina Tar Heels, Ohio State Buckeyes, Richmond Spiders, San Diego State Aztecs, Sweet 16 Power Rankings, Uconn Huskies, Vcu Rams, Wisconsin Badgers